 For some inspiration and advice on loving life in medical school, check out this Q&A webinar by Ron Robertson, Co-Founder of Picmonic, and the Happy Doc.

-At Picmonic, we’ve heard the cries (literally…tears) and seen the struggles of med students.
+At Picmonic, we’ve heard the cries (literally…tears) and seen the struggles of medical school students.
 Our own co-founders were in your shoes once, when they were inspired by the study struggle to create a new learning system proven to increase memory retention and improve test scores.
-What we’ve also seen in med students is an incredible strength of spirit, mental fortitude and the ingestion of what can only be categorized as a monumental amount of coffee.
+What we’ve also seen in medical school students is an incredible strength of spirit, mental fortitude and the ingestion of what can only be categorized as a monumental amount of coffee.
+Picmonic will be here for you from day one through Step 1 and beyond.

 You can do this.